Fadika Kramo-Lanciné

-Fadika Kramo-Lanciné (born 1948) is an Ivorian film director as well as a screenwriter and producer of both fiction and documentary films.
+Fadika Kramo-Lanciné (1948 – June 5, 2022) was an Ivorian film director as well as a screenwriter and producer of both fiction and documentary films.

 Biography

 Kramo-Lanciné was born in Danané in the far west of the Ivory Coast in 1948.
 He studied modern literature at the University of Abidjan in his home country, and then studied film at the Louis Lumière School in Paris, France.
 Kramo-Lanciné joined the National Office of Rural Promotion in 1975 and took charge of educational films and television programs on development issues.